International Student program

 - Studying first languages through Brisbane School of Distance Education (BSDE).
 For example, Japanese and German.

-At Yeronga SHS every student receives a laptop as part of their enrolment at our school.
+At Yeronga SHS every student has access to a laptop as part of their enrolment at our school.
 We have prioritised this as we believe students must have the right tools in order to succeed.

 Student leadership is taken seriously at Yeronga with many roles being available across year levels for student voices to be heard.
 These include: